 processes of one trade often have but slight relation to those

+of another.
 In face of this fact, it has been

 found impossible to arrange the work in a series of exercises